Generic Name: Naltrexone hydrochloride

 Treatment of Alcoholism

-A dose of 50 mg once daily is recommended for most patients The placebo-controlled studies that demonstrated the efficacy of Naltrexone hydrochloride as an adjunctive treatment of alcoholism used a dose regimen of Naltrexone hydrochloride 50 mg once daily for up to 12 weeks.
+A dose of 50 mg once daily is recommended for most patients (see CLINICAL PHARMACOLOGY, Clinical Trials, Individualization of Dosage).
+The placebo-controlled studies that demonstrated the efficacy of Naltrexone as an adjunctive treatment of alcoholism used a dose regimen of Naltrexone 50 mg once daily for up to 12 weeks.
 Other dose regimens or durations of therapy were not evaluated in these trials.

 Treatment of Opioid Dependence

-Treatment should be initiated with an initial dose of 25 mg of Naltrexone hydrochloride.
+- Treatment should be initiated carefully, with an initial dose of 25 mg of Naltrexone hydrochloride.
 If no withdrawal signs occur, the patient may be started on 50 mg a day thereafter.